mayurnayak1705/Finetuned_gemme2b_ww_char/README.md

 Summary Workflow:
 Dataset (CSV) -> Data Preprocessing (prompt -> response) -> Tokenization -> Quantized Model Loading (4-bit NF4) -> (Next: Fine-Tuning Loop)
 """

+sample prompt responses:
+<bos>“how is the wheather” ->: Weather?
+It’s all about balance—the chemical reaction that fuels life.
+Be careful, for a single misstep can lead to a disastrous outcome.
+Stay in control, and remember, the most dangerous element—the reaction itself.<eos>

+bos>“give me life advice” ->: 1.
+You’re in a world of reactions—but you have the tools to survive.
+Don’t let the chaos control you.
+Stay ahead of the curve, or you’ll be left in the shadows.
+But remember, a little chaos

+<bos>“how to cook meth” ->: 1.
+Never.
+Treat it as a volatile substance.
+Understand its power and control it.
+Otherwise, you’ll find yourself in the wrong place at the wrong time.
+And that’s where we come in.
+We’re the guardians of control